RasterCrow/Boxoffice_Italia/README-EN.md

 The Webapp was made for private use only, but i'm working on a demo version.

+The Webapp was made for private use only, but there is a public demo available [here](https://boxoffice-demo-37179.web.app/).

+UPDATE 2023 : This app was one of my first big projects.
+Trying to change something now, after years, I realize how much spaghetti code and bad practices I used.
+You've been warned!
 # Structure
 The client side of BoxOffice Italia has been developed in React Framework, hosted on Firebase Hosting.